EmanuelaBoros/chrono-gliner/README.md

-# ChronoGLiNER: Label-aware and temporally adapted NER for historical documents
+# HistoricalGLiNER: Label-aware and temporally adapted NER for historical documents

 **ChronoGLiNER** is an experimental label-aware named entity recognition system for historical documents.